 Cat food is made with the minerals, amino acids, and vitamins that cats require to stay healthy.
 Cats have special dietary nutritional needs since they must ingest 40 nutrients every day.
 A label suggesting that food is complete and balanced suggests that it has all of the required nutrients at acceptable levels.
 One of the primary elements boosting the global Cat Food market demand is pet humanization.
 Pet owners are offering their pet’s specialty diet options, including some that focus on certain health advantages.
 This tendency is expected to continue, increasing the market substantially throughout the forecast period.
-The global cat food market is estimated to reach 66 USD billion at a CAGR of 5% throughout the estimated timeframe.

 Cats are the second-largest pet food users.
 They are classified as obligate carnivores, requiring high-quality proteins and amino acids derived mostly from meat.
 Carbohydrates are not required in their diet; however, they can be used if properly prepared.
 Cats have an increased need for sulfuric amino acids such as methionine, as well as a nutritional need for the amino sulfone taurine.
 As a result of the specialized requirements of cats, corporations have been able to specialize in the market through greater expenditures.

 Owners treat their dogs as if they were their child, which has elevated humanization to the forefront of the global pet food business in general.
 In addition, pet food makers have taken note and are offering a variety of dishes that are comparable to human cuisine.
 Pet food marketing and labeling likewise mirror the idea of humanization, with photographs of delectable pink salmon, steaks, broccoli, and carrots used to entice pet owners.